karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 ## Thanks for reading!

-If you enjoyed this article, then perhaps you'd enjoy my book "Understanding the Odin Programming Language".
-Read a free sample [here](https://odinbook.com/sample.html)
+If you enjoyed this article, then perhaps you'd enjoy my book ["Understanding the Odin Programming Language"](https://odinbook.com).
+Read a free sample [here](https://odinbook.com/sample.html).

-You may also want to sign up for my newsletter, where I summarize all my content month-by-month: https://karlzylinski.substack.com/
+You may also want to [sign up for my newsletter](https://karlzylinski.substack.com/), where I summarize all my content month-by-month.

+You can support my blog, my YouTube channel and my open-source projects by [becoming a patron](https://patreon.com/karl_zylinski/).

 Have a nice day!
 /Karl Zylinski